LimaZurmati/quiz_game/README.md

 7. Go to "Deploy" and select "GitHub" in "Deployment method"
 8. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.
 9. Choose the branch you want to build your app from
+10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
+11. Wait for the app to build.
+Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link

 The deployed project live link is [HERE](https://online-quiz-3a836d46c6c0.herokuapp.com/) - ***Use Ctrl (Cmd) and click to open in a new window.***